nathanfast/pwmanager/README.md

 Select this option to change your existing master password.
 You will be prompted to enter your current master password and then your new master password.

 **View Passwords:**
-Select this option to view a Password.
-You will have to enter the name of the website for which you need a password.
+Select this option to view the Passwords.
+You will have to enter the Master Password.

 **Add New Password:**
 Select this option to add a new password.
 You will be prompted to enter the website name and password.